StepSisStuck/MST-SC/SQLi/Dazala.md

 ```
 This query checks the number of output fields by trying different numbers of null values.

+> You could also find the number of output fields by using the following query:
+> ```sql
+> 1' UNION SELECT null, null, null, null FROM information_schema.tables;-- -
+> ```
+>> Using the query above, you can determine the number of output fields by increasing the number of null values.
+So just remove or add null values to find the correct number of output fields.

 ### Step 3: Find Table Names
 Use the following query to retrieve table names:
 ```sql